 Neem oil is a naturally occurring pesticide found in seeds from the neem tree.
 It is yellow-to-brown and has a bitter taste and a garlic-like smell.
 While it doesn’t sound very attractive, neem seed oil can be very beneficial by providing an all-natural pesticide that controls both pests and diseases.

 Loaded with nutrients, neem oil is also used in natural skin care products because it contains high levels of antioxidants that help protect the skin from environmental damage.
-Neem also helps fight free radical damage in the skin because it contains carotenoids, which provide high antioxidant compounds.
-As a result, cold-pressed neem oil and neem extracts are widely used in cosmetics such as soap, hair products, cosmetics, hand creams and pet shampoos.
+Neem helps fight free radical damage in the skin because it contains carotenoids, which provide high antioxidant compounds.
+As a result, cold-pressed neem oil and neem extracts are widely seen in cosmetics such as soap, hair products, cosmetics, hand creams and pet shampoos.

 Since neem is also especially high in important fatty acids and vitamin E and can quickly penetrate outer layers of skin, it is extremely effective in healing dry and damaged skin.

-4 Benefits of Neem Oil
+6 Major Benefits of Neem Oil

 1. Combats Bed Bugs

 Bed bugs are some of the hardest urban pests to manage, and bed bug bites are certainly something we all want to avoid.
 The Environmental Protection Agency (EPA) has reported that neem oil, when combined with certain approved agents, can be safe and effective against bed bugs both at home and in commercial environments.
 In fact, the EPA says that cold-pressed neem oil is the only biochemical pesticide registered for use against bed bugs.
 Performance trials conducted show that neem oil helps control bed bug adults, nymphs and eggs.

 2. Serves as a Natural Insecticide